 - Graded return to work, sport and function.

-In cases of recurrent dislocations (despite physiotherapy treatment), surgery may be required to tighten the joint capsule.
+In cases of recurrent dislocations (despite physiotherapy treatment), surgery may be required to increase the stability between the ball and socket by tightening the joint capsule or grafting bone onto the socket.

 Please keep in mind the information provided is general in nature and should not be used as a substitute to consult your treating health professional.
 If you have any specific questions or require assistance with your individual treatment requirements please do not hesitate to contact My Family Physio in Pittwater Place Shopping Centre in Mona Vale.